 During certain turbulent times, it might not be easy to pass information to the team.
 You might be facing a period of downsizing in the company or trying to pick up pieces from an error that has cost the organization.

-Despite this, ensure that you steer clear of negative tone in your messaging.
+Despite this, ensure that you steer clear of the negative tone in your messaging.
 Researches show that as human beings, we tend to remember negative things or occurrences compared to positive ones.

 Through this strategy, you avert situations where your message is taken to mean a dress down, or out-rightly being bossy.